 Colorado Springs (population 415,000) is an extremely popular retirement community due to spectacular scenery, abundant sunshine, and conservative values.
 Originally built as a resort city, the town owes part of its growth and history to a huge gold strike nearby.
 Colorado Springs looks up at Pikes Peak, which towers over the city at 14,115 feet.
 The United States Air Force Academy, NORAD, Fort Carson are among the military bases also located in the area.
 Several evangelical organizations have their headquarters here.

 The Colorado Springs downtown area provides extensive shopping.
 Many malls are also located in the area.
 Many modern amenities such as open-areas, bike trails, parks, and cultural activities are among the reasons why the city was named in 2006 as the best large city to live in by Money Magazine.
 The city is the 2nd largest city in Colorado.
-Photo of city against the valley courtesy of Wikipedia and Postoak; photo of City Hall 2008 courtesy of Wikipedia and Teofilo.
+Photo of United States Space Force – Peterson Air Force Base Building 1 Colorado springs (public domain).
+Photo of Air Force Academy Doolittle Hall courtesy of Wikipedia and David Shankbone (public domain).
 For more information on retirement in Colorado

 Watch this short Youtube Video presented by VisitCOS

 Where to Retire in Colorado Springs and Home Prices